The Challenge

 The Goleta Slough is many things: in addition to being a coastal wetland system, estuarine marine protected area, endangered species habitat, and tribal cultural site, it is also the location of critical regional and inter-regional transportation and utility infrastructure, including a national airport, an important state and local road network, a public access point for recreation, and the backyard for many residents in the City of Goleta, the University of California Santa Barbara (UCSB), and Santa Barbara County.

-The Goleta Slough watershed encompasses approximately 48.2 square miles in Santa Barbara County and includes the drainage from creek that carry freshwater and sediment from the foothills of the Santa Ynez Mountains, converging into the Slough before discharging into the Pacific Ocean.
-The Slough is a dynamic coastal wetland ecosystem, known as a bar built estuary, that receives fresh water and sediment from multiple creeks and intermittently connects to the ocean tides through natural fluctuation controlled by stream flow, waves, and sand transport.
-When closed off from the ocean, the lagoon fills like a bathtub from watershed flows, often causing ponded lagoon flooding in low-lying areas.
-When open, it allows tidal exchange, creating a salt marsh ecosystem with a mix of saltwater, brackish, and freshwater habitats, supporting a variety of species.
+The Goleta Slough watershed encompasses approximately 48.2 square miles in Santa Barbara County and includes the drainage from creek that carry freshwater and sediment from the Santa Ynez Mountains, converging into the Slough before discharging into the Pacific Ocean.
+The Slough is a dynamic coastal wetland ecosystem, known as a bar built estuary, that receives fresh water and sediment from multiple creeks, intermittently connects to the ocean tides that creates a salt marsh conditions, with a mix of saltwater, brackish, and freshwater habitats that supporting a variety of species.

 For more detailed on the Slough’s ecosystem and its protections, read the report or visit the CA Department of Fish & Wildlife website.